It is recommended that a user

 Beach/Astoria area, on the 444.925 repeater

-and two simplex nodes elsewhere in our region,
+and at least two simplex nodes elsewhere in our region,

 which are not